LD4P/arm/modeling_recommendations/style_period.md

 Stylistic information is closely related to the cultural context of the work, since a style or period may be characteristic of a given culture (e.g. Minoan Style, Spanish Colonial Style, Olmec Style).

 Art cataloguing standards have dealt with culture and nationality in various ways.
 In general, culture and nationality are considered attributes of the agent and should be recorded as such.
 In the case of nationality this is uncontroversial, since by definition only persons can have nationality.
 However, culture can at times be considered an attribute of a work, for example,  cultural objects created by a group of people, or a work deliberately created by an artist in the style of a culture that is not his/her own.
 The attribution of culture in these cases is more closely aligned with style; to the extent that culture adheres to a work, it can be captured by the concept of Style/Period.
-This group therefore recommends the usage of ex:hasStylePeriod for recording cultural-related information in the work context, and reserves direct attribution of nationality and culture to agents.
+This group therefore recommends the usage of arm:hasStylePeriod for recording cultural-related information in the work context, and reserves direct attribution of nationality and culture to agents.

 Sample Data
 -----------